 During my college days, I also landed up some professional assignments.
 They gave me money.
 Enough money to help me tide over time without any assignments and still be able to buy film rolls and enjoy a dinner to two at a classy restaurant.

 Forced to digital with changing times

 One SLR followed another and one lens followed another.
 The times were changing and the rolls gave way to digital.
 I was one of the late adopters of digital.
 Now I use Nikon DSLRs with a variety of optics.
-I however try never to carry more than two lens with me.
+I, however, try never to carry more than two lens with me.
 I do not own very expensive cameras.
 For me photography is more to do with visualization.
-Very often it is quoted that camera is just a tool and the photographs are made by the person behind the camera.
+Very often it is quoted that a camera is just a tool and the photographs are made by the person behind the camera.
 Photographs are made by people.
 Photography equipment is …..well just the equipment.
-Cameras are just the tools.
+Cameras are just tools.
 Good tools are required but there’s a lot more that is required too.
 Photography is about many more things.
 More on this will follow in another post.